 Hikers on the corner of Wonder View Drive & Lake Hollywood Drive

 Note: If you are doing the alternate Wisdom Tree Hollywood Sign loop hike, you will want to park near the bottom of the hill near the 2750 block of Lake Hollywood Drive.
-That way you will be near the porta-potties at both the beginning and ending of your hike and won’t have to trudge up the hill twice.
+That way you will be near the porta-potties at both the beginning and ending of your hike and won’t have to trudge up the hilly section of Lake Hollywood Drive twice.

 Wisdom Tree Hike Description